juniorgasparotto/GraphExpression/README.md

 Entity name ;)
 ```

-Note that we're using mathematical expressions and assemble the entity `CircularEntity` type without using `new` the command `C#` .
+Note that we're using mathematical expressions and assemble the entity `CircularEntity` type without using the command `new` .

-The order of the expression is the same circular entities, that is, the item on the left of the expression is the parent item of the item on the right of expression.
+The order of the expression is the same as we saw in the circular bodies, namely, the item on the left of the expression is the parent item of the item on the right of expression.
 Because it is a complex type, the item on the left is the instance and the item on the right is the Member.

 In the language `C#` we have two types of members: **Properties** and **Fields** and both can be used in the expression independent of your visibility.